realm/realm-core/README.md

     /usr/local/libexec/realmd-dbg

-The `realm-import` tool lets you load files containing comma-separated values into TightDB.
-The next two are used transparently by the TightDB library when `async` transactions are enabled.
-The two `config` programs provide the necessary compiler flags for an application that needs to link against TightDB.
+The `realm-import` tool lets you load files containing comma-separated values into Realm.
+The next two are used transparently by the Realm library when `async` transactions are enabled.
+The two `config` programs provide the necessary compiler flags for an application that needs to link against Realm.
 They work with GCC and other compilers, such as Clang, that are mostly command line compatible with GCC.
 Here is an example: